ska-sa/katgpucbf/src/katgpucbf/xbgpu/_katxgpu/README.md

 over a network at high data rates.
 SPEAD functions as a layer on top of UDP.
 The documentation for SPEAD can be found [here](https://casper.ssl.berkeley.edu/wiki/SPEAD).

 SPEAD transmits logical collections of data known as heaps.
-A heap consists of multiple UDP packets.
+A heap consists of one or more UDP packets.
 A SPEAD transmitter will decompose a heap into packets and the receiver will collect all the packets and reassemble the heap.

 The heaps and corresponding packet formats received by katxgpu have already been defined.
 This